enkidevs/curriculum/python/core/meet-python/python-2.md

 Python 3 is considered to be an improved version of Python 2, with fewer mistakes, and easier for beginners to understand and use.
 Our goal is for you to learn the newest version.

 As a beginner, your best bet is **Python 3**.
 This is the standard that's advancing slightly faster and you don't have to worry at all about porting a whole Python 2 application to Python 3 (the main reason why Python 2 hung around for so long).

 ---
+## Practice

+To print to console in python 3 we use a:

+* function
+* statement
+* system call

+---
 ## Revision